FDio/csit/docs/content/introduction/test_code_guidelines.md

     + The reason was possbile usage of Robot's libdoc tool to generate tests and resources documentation.
 In that case example keyword usage would be rendered in table.

-    + TODO: We should adapt it for current tool used to generate the documentation.

   + Keyword name SHALL describe what the keyword does, specifically and in a reasonable length (“short sentence”).